View the tour maps for the Loch Lomond Seaplanes Discovery tour over the incredible Scottish landscape.

-Whilst we cannot guarantee the flight route on a particular day due to local variations in visibility and cloud height our scenic tour will take in the best the magnificent Loch Lomond and the Trossachs National Park landscape the near west coast has to offer.
+Whilst we cannot guarantee the exact tour route on a particular day due to local variations in visibility and cloud height our sightseeing tour will fly as close to the published route over the magnificent Loch Lomond and the Trossachs National Park landscape as possible.

 Flying at heights between 500 and 3,000 feet our "preferred route" will take you as follows - Immediately after take-off from Cameron House your senses will be assaulted by the incredible panorama that unfolds as you depart from the southern end of Loch Lomond.

 View the intriguing islands on Loch Lomond that mark the Highland boundary fault before flying north past Ben Lomond, Scotland’s most southerly munro, to take in the incredible Arrochar alps.
 Mountains that are over a billion years old and were once connected to North America.